-Integrative Wellness Coaching for Recovering Patients
+Integrative Wellness Coaching for Recovering Patients and Their Caregivers

 I’m honored to help patients facing major health challenges to improve their vital health indicators and overall wellbeing.
 I coach people who are recovering or rehabilitating from, or managing and mitigating the symptoms of, such conditions as: